bparanj/crystal/innovation/shred/step4.md

 sudo apt install ipcalc
 ```

-4. The rest of the setup remains the same as in the previous answer, including the systemd service files and the boot delay.
+4. The rest of the setup remains the same as in the previous answer,  the systemd service files and the boot delay.

-5. If you want to customize the VPN check or sync time logic, you'll need to modify the `check_vpn()` and `get_last_sync()` functions in the script to reflect your actual setup.
+5. If you want to customize the VPN check or sync time logic, you'll need to modify the `check_vpn()` and `get_last_sync()` functions in the script to reflect your  setup.

 After implementing these changes and rebooting the system, you should see a screen that closely matches the format you specified, with real-time information about the network configuration.

 Some of the information (like VPN connectivity and last sync time) might require additional logic or integration with other systems to provide accurate data.
-The script provided here uses placeholder logic for these items, which you'll need to replace with actual checks based on your specific setup.
+The script provided here uses placeholder logic for these items, which you'll need to replace with  checks based on your specific setup.

 This script assumes a DHCP configuration.
 If you need to support both DHCP and static IP configurations, you'll need to add logic to detect the configuration method and display the appropriate information.